MRCIEU/activityBigrams/README.md

 ### 1b.
 Collate necessary data from ALSPAC data files

+ALSPAC data is stored as Stata dta files.
+We process this to extract the required variables and do some basic processing to prepare variables, e.g. recoding as missing.

-Create a file called myvars-for-bigramsV2.csv in `../../data/derived/alspac/`.
+This script creates a file called alspac-variables.csv in `../../data/derived/activityBigrams/alspac/`.

 ```bash
 cd alspacDataProcessing/